Mitsubishi T-2: Development

-Consideration was also given to acquiring existing foreign aircraft instead of developing a new aircraft, with the United States offering the Northrop T-38 Talon, and the Anglo/French consortium SEPECAT offering the SEPECAT Jaguar as a trainer and single-seat fighter.
-Japan considered both aircraft carefully, and attempted to negotiate licensed production of the Jaguar, but these plans failed, possibly due to nationalism and the high royalty payments demanded by SEPECAT.
-In the end, Japan decided to manufacture its own design, which, produced to meet similar requirements, would closely resemble the Jaguar.
+The option of developing a new aircraft was not a foregone conclusion as consideration was given to the acquisition of existing aircraft that had been designed overseas.
+One candidate was the American Northrop T-38 Talon while another was the SEPECAT Jaguar, offered by the Anglo/French consortium SEPECAT to perform both the trainer and single-seat fighter missions.
+Japan considered both aircraft carefully, and was at one point reportedly holding negotiations towards the licensed production of the Jaguar.
+However, these plans were ultimately fruitless; the reasons for the failure have been speculated to have been due to nationalism and allegedly high royalty payments demanded by SEPECAT.
+Instead, Japan decided to manufacture its own design, which, produced to meet similar requirements, would closely resemble the Jaguar.

-In 1967, Japanese aviation firms Fuji, Kawasaki, and Mitsubishi, each submitted proposals, and in September 1967, under lead designer Dr. Kenji Ikeda, Mitsubishi's design was selected.
-The official contract was issued for the development of the XT-2 was placed on 30 March 1968, with Mitsubishi as prime contractor and Fuji as Prime sub-contractor.
+During 1967, the Japanese aviation firms Fuji, Kawasaki, and Mitsubishi, each submitted their own proposals.
+In September 1967, under lead designer Dr. Kenji Ikeda, Mitsubishi's design was selected.
+The official contract was issued for the development of the XT-2 was placed on 30 March 1968, with Mitsubishi as the prime contractor and Fuji as the Prime subcontractor.
 Several other subcontracts with aerospace firms and other minor aviation manufacturers were also established.

-By March 1969, the design had been finalized, and the XT-2 prototype was rolled out on 28 April 1971, and performed its maiden flight on 20 July 1971.
-The XT-2 was followed by three more prototypes, and became the first aircraft of Japanese design to break the sound barrier in level flight.
-Two of the four prototypes were armed, and the other two were not.
+By March 1969, the design had been finalized.
+On 28 April 1971, the first XT-2 prototype was rolled out; it performed its maiden flight on 20 July 1971.
+The XT-2 subsequently became the first aircraft of Japanese design to break the sound barrier in level flight.
+It was followed by three more prototypes, two of these four prototypes were armed.

-A total of 90 production T-2s were built, including 28 unarmed "T-2(Z)s", or "Zenkigata (early type)" and 62 armed "T-2(K)s", or "Kokigata (late type)"; some sources translate these variants as "T-2A" and "T-2B" respectively.
+A total of 90 production T-2s were constructed, including 28 unarmed "T-2(Z)s", or "Zenkigata (early type)" and 62 armed "T-2(K)s", or "Kokigata (late type)"; some sources translate these variants as "T-2A" and "T-2B" respectively.
 An additional two T-2(Z)s were built but modified for the S-FX / F-1 strike fighter program.
-The last T-2 rolled off the assembly line in 1988.
+During 1988, the last T-2 rolled off the assembly line.